nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 ### Rendering of RequestItems

+Please note that the rendering of the [RequestItems]({% link _docs_integrate/data-model-overview.md %}#requestitems) in the App is currently being revised.
+As soon as the changes to the App have been made, the example here will also be adapted.
+{: .notice--warning}

 This section gives an example of a [Request]({% link _docs_integrate/data-model-overview.md %}#request) that contains various [RequestItems]({% link _docs_integrate/data-model-overview.md %}#requestitems), namely an [AuthenticationRequestItem]({% link _docs_integrate/data-model-overview.md %}#authenticationrequestitem), a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem), a [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem), a [FreeTextRequestItem]({% link _docs_integrate/data-model-overview.md %}#freetextrequestitem), a [ProposeAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#proposeattributerequestitem), a [ReadAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#readattributerequestitem), a [RegisterAttributeListenerRequestItem]({% link _docs_integrate/data-model-overview.md %}#registerattributelistenerrequestitem) and a [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem), within its `items` property.
 This Request can be sent from a Sender to an App user.
 A screenshot from the App showing how the Request is displayed to the App user is provided afterwards.

 ```json